Fiction

 ‘Lattin-Rawstrone probes the unpalatable with an expert finger.
 This diverse selection of stories is bound together by a seam of dark disturbance.
 Rarely has the veneer of polite, middle-class life appeared thinner.’
 Paul Blaney

-I won Byte The Book’s monthly short story competition, Byte Shorts in 2019 and you can read it here.
+I won Byte The Book’s monthly short story competition, Byte Shorts in 2019 and you can read my entry here.

 Leave a Reply